 Giving a voice to local communities on the impact of Brexit.

 The first of these, the ‘Bordering on Brexit: The views of local communities in the Central Border Region of Ireland/Northern Ireland’ report was released in November 2017.
-The report presents eight core findings that are highly relevant to Brexit negotiations and has gained significant coverage in local, national and international media, and been widely referenced across the UK, Ireland and Europe, as well as in Egypt and India.
+The report presented eight core findings that are highly relevant to the Brexit negotiations, gained significant coverage in local, national and international media, and was widely referenced across the UK, Ireland and Europe, as well as in Egypt and India.

 The second study, ‘Brexit at the Border’ was published in June 2018.
-This study also gave voice to border citizens and undertook to record those voices – through both an online survey which received almost 600 responses and a series of focus groups with 49 participants from across the Central Border Region.
+This study also gave voice to border citizens and undertook to record those voices – through both an online survey and a series of focus groups.
 The resultant report highlighted the hopes and fears of border citizens in a post-Brexit world and the overriding need to protect a hard-won and valued peace.
+The study was referenced in over 120 media publications worldwide and a research video was also produced.

-ICBAN ensured those voices were heard by disseminating the reports to those involved in high-level negotiations, including the EU’s negotiating team and the UK and Irish Governments.
-The latest study has been referenced in over 120 media publications worldwide and a research video was also produced.
+Over 1,000 people have inputted to these research exercises.
+ICBAN has ensured those voices were heard by disseminating the reports to those involved in high-level negotiations, including the EU’s negotiating team and the UK and Irish Governments.